planetA/interference/README.md

 1. Compile preload library, which intercepts `MPI_Init` and `MPI_Finalize`

+This step you need to do when you change the library:

     $ ./scripts/interference.py --machine taurus prepare taurus

 Yes, you need to repeat "taurus" two times.
 Sorry for that.

 2. Run the benchmarks

+The command may look as follows:

     $ ./scripts/interference.py --machine taurus run --writer json -o runtimes-ffmk-c.log